 Who do you think would make good replacement judges?

-It’s been talked about that Idol is likely to undergo a lot of creative changes next season.
+It’s been talked about that Idol is likely to undergo a lot of creative changes in the future.
 How would you change the show?

 It’s cool leaving it up to America to vote but I think maybe the judges should have the final say, you know what i mean?
 Maybe that.
 And also, there should be an original song week, or something like that.
 But then again, maybe it’s not a good idea because there are some people who can sing their a** off but maybe can’t write a good song.
 But you put them in a room with a whole bunch of songwriters, something will happen.